lpmarques/BItools/README.md

 ## Description

 A handful of tools developed to facilitate any generic workflow in bioinformatics.
-Specially useful for research in phylogenomics (often stalled by overwhelming amounts of DNA and gigantic trees).
+Specially useful for research in phylogenomics (often stalled by overwhelming amounts of DNA and big trees).

 ## Scripts for sequence processing

 ### multiGB2fasta.pl
-From a **multigb** file (obtained with any quick search of interest in [GenBank](https://www.ncbi.nlm.nih.gov/genbank/)), this script captures only the coding section (CDS) for each sequence and outputs them into a simpified **fasta** (multisequence file format) for each gene found.
+From a *multigb* file (obtained with any quick search of interest in [GenBank](https://www.ncbi.nlm.nih.gov/genbank/)), this script captures only the coding section (CDS) for each sequence and outputs them into a simpified *fasta* (multisequence file format) for each gene found.
 These fasta files keep info like species name and accession number for each sequence in the database.
 Aditionally, the script automatically filters CDSs by their size, so that each fasta includes only the longest CDS for each species it represents, maximizing data utilization for phylogenetics.

 call: `perl multiGB2fasta.pl <multigbfile.gb>`